 Everyone ran up to the dragon and hugged her.
 Dani was the last.
 She didn’t say anything because she didn’t need to.
 Somehow, this was necessary, even though the girl didn’t understand it.
-She just had to trust Shay as she always had.
+She just had to fight her feelings of suspicious and doubt and trust Shay as she always had.
 It was going to work out.
 It had so far.

-Shay walked a little way down the beach and then fluttered her wings and soared in the direction of Vovin along the shoreline.
-She circled overhead.
+They all watched as Shay walked a little way down the beach and then paused.
+She looked at the children with a strange light gleaming in her eyes.
+Then she fluttered her wings, soared in the direction of Vovin along the shoreline for a moment, and the began circling overhead.

 “Let’s follow her.
 Come on.”
 Dani waved her arm and started walking and the children followed, first Mandy, then Zooey, then Paris and Jake, and finally Taylor.
 They left footprints in the sand as the marched along.
 Someone thought of a song to sing, Row, row, row your boat.
 Paris hoped the book she carried would teach her elven songs, or maybe those sung by dragons.